shellrhythm/shellrhythm-cli/README.md

 pip install -r requirements.txt
 ```

-- And then finally, launch the program using the `run.bat` file or in a command prompt in the game's directory:
+- And then finally, launch the program using the `run.bat` file (or `./shellrhythm` on Linux) or in a command prompt in the game's directory:
 ```
 python ./index.py
 ```